PlantReactome/Release-documentation/website_mgmt.md

 Title 6 is Literature References.
 This is from the Content Schema like the Small Molecules, but "Publication"

+## Change the release info in the "Why Plant Reactome" section on the front page

+Under Extension->Modules, find the module labeled "Why Plant Reactome" (about halfway on the 2nd page).

+Chnage the text at the top to have the release version and date.

 ## Have the curators and Pankaj check it out
 Make any required changes.